-For the majority of women, testing every 2 days after your period and every day close to ovulation should be sufficient for accurately predicting your LH surge.
+For the majority of women, testing every day starting no later than the 6th day of your cycle should be sufficient for accurately predicting your LH surge.
 Testing daily may also be advantageous for beginners wanting to know more about their fertility cycle and those struggling with hormonal conditions such as PCOS.

 If you would like to learn more about how testing with Mira works, check out this article: A Complete Guide to Testing with Mira Fertility Plus.

 ✔️ Medically Reviewed by Katerina Shkodzik, M.D., OB-GYN